openframeworks/ofBook/project_joel/chapter.md

 trying normal ofxKinect first...

 oF/openFrameworks-develop/addons/ofxKinect
 oF/openFrameworks-develop/addons/ofxKinect/example

-trying that...

-works fine, with motor and everything...

-so making a mega mix up of:
+trying that... works fine, with motor and everything...so making a mega mix up of:

 ofxKinect, ofxGUI and ofHighPerformanceVideo demo